TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 ### 7. Update data with mutations

 With Apollo Client, updating data from a graph API is as simple as calling a function.
 Additionally, the Apollo Client cache is smart enough to automatically update in most cases.
-In this section, we'll learn how to use the `useMutation` hook to login a user.
+In this section, we'll learn how to use the `useMutation` hook to log in a user.

 The useMutation hook is another important building block in an Apollo app.
 It leverages React's Hooks API to provide a function to execute a GraphQL mutation.
 Additionally, it tracks the loading, completion, and error state of that mutation.

 Updating data with a useMutation hook from @apollo/react-hooks is very similar to fetching data with a useQuery hook.
-The main difference is that the first value in the useMutation result tuple is a mutate function that actually triggers the mutation when it is called.
+The main difference is that the first value in the useMutation result tuple is a mutate function that triggers the mutation when it is called.
 The second value in the result tuple is a result object that contains loading and error state, as well as the return value from the mutation.

 #### Update data with useMutation